jaguardado123/3326-database/README.md

 ### Create a table

 Any command sent to the database is known as a **query**.
-To create a table in SQL, run a query using the format shown below.
+To create a table in SQL you must specify the *table name* and the *column names* along with the *data type* they'll hold.
+Use a similar format to the query shown below.

+To learn more about SQL data types visit: https://www.geeksforgeeks.org/sql/sql-data-types/

 ```sql
 CREATE TABLE table_name ( column_name1 DATA_TYPE, column_name2 DATA_TYPE, ... );